johncorn271828/X_Orrery/README.md

 This is an interactive orrery/planetarium program, currently in an alpha state.

+The best way to run it is to load it with sbcl.
+Controls are WASD+mousewheel.
+Hold shift and ctrl for more or less sensitive inputs.

 Next update will include a port to Haskell and much better astrometry data.

 ![Alt text](https://github.com/johncorn271828/X_Orrery/blob/master/screenshots/1.png "")
 ![Alt text](https://github.com/johncorn271828/X_Orrery/blob/master/screenshots/2.png "")